hthreads/hthreads.github.io/classes/embedded-systems/labs/lab7/index.md

 ## Submission

 1. Complete a lab report detailing how you completed this week lab.
-In your lab report compare and contrast the differences between your design and [Lab6: Bare Metal TCB](https://hthreads.github.io/classes/embedded-systems/labs/lab6)
+In your lab report compare and contrast the differences between your desgn and [Lab6: Bare Metal TCB](https://hthreads.github.io/classes/embedded-systems/labs/lab6)
 2. Submit lab report and code file separately on Blackboard.

 ## Prelab